johanjaguardev/JohanWTF-Portfolio---Astro-Project/src/content/posts/post-1.md

 ## What's next

+1. **Skills list**: Create skill List to be shown in each project.
+2. **Preview thumbnail**: Improve blog view to show a thumbnail.
-1. **Strapi Integration or another CMS**: Enable strapi and manage the content of portfolio and blog with this cms.
+3. **Strapi Integration or another CMS**: Enable strapi and manage the content of portfolio and blog with this cms.

-2. **Projects by Categories**: Create all projects section with category separation.
+4. **Projects by Categories**: Create all projects section with category separation.

-3. **Using HTML components**: Implement component to improve UX of content of portfolio.
+5. **Using HTML components**: Implement component to improve UX of content of portfolio.

-4. **A11Y review and bugfix**: Improve accesibility of this blog.
+6. **A11Y review and bugfix**: Improve accesibility of this blog.

-5. **Enable multilanguage**: Enable Spanish translations for the content.
+7. **Enable multilanguage**: Enable Spanish translations for the content.
+8. **Create new fields to project content**: URL, images, fields related to study case, year, etc.
+9. **Research project and write all with cms**: fill a lot of content.